Ulises-ICM-UPC/UDrone/README.md

 ## Planviews

-Once the frames have been calibrated, a planview can be generated.
+Once the frames have been calibrated, planviews can be generated.
 The region of the planview is the one delimited by the minimum area rectangle containing the points of the plane specified in the file `xy_planview.txt`.
 The planview image will be oriented so that the nearest corner to the point of the first of the file  `xy_planview.txt` will be placed in the upper left corner of the image.
 The structure of this file is the following:
 * `xy_planview.txt`: For each points one line with
 > `x-coordinate`, `y-coordinate`